Magic Smoke Electronics |

-I built a Mankato filter module with a Magic Smoke Electronics rev2 PCB.
+I built a Mankato filter module with a Magic Smoke Electronics rev2 PCB as discussed on the Electro-Music forum.

-I later mounted the SMT tempcos directly to the SSM2164 with a small amount of epoxy and wires connecting to the PCB.
 The SSM2164 has a reasonable amount of self-heating and there is a temperature difference between it and the location of R45.
+I decided to mounted the SMT tempcos directly to the SSM2164 with a small amount of epoxy and wires connecting to the PCB.
 I've mixed the output of this filter with my A-440 oscillator and have listened to a steady beat frequency for over an hour.
 There is a slight drift in the first few minutes and then it is pretty solid.
 I changed the Coarse and Fine potentiometers from conductive plastic to cermet to improve temperature stability.

 Panel Design